Welcome to

 Until 2019, she traveled throughout the West Coast from Baja Mexico up to Seattle in a van she named Myrtle, breaking down in Gilroy; the Garlic Capital of the World.

-• In 2016, Bethany Mae invited all her art friends into her apartment and served them breakfast, encouraging them to share any ideas or works in progress.
+In 2016, Bethany Mae invited all her art friends into her apartment and served them breakfast, encouraging them to share any ideas or works in progress.
 It was a hit and Breakfast at Bethany’s became a monthly event.
 It grew and evolved to be hosted in parks, restaurants and other public places.
-Currently, it has been reimagined as Gather: A Creative Salon with featured artists and partnering with a food justice program in Saint Paul.
+Most recently, it was reimagined as Gather: A Creative Salon with featured artists and partnering with a food justice program in Saint Paul.
 Minnesota.

-• Sales from StrawberryPropaganda fund artists.
+Sales from StrawberryPropaganda fund artists.
 Everything is fair trade or commission based and discussed personally with each artist.
 Physical products are made by hand with love, intentionally spread to celebrate creative expression and cultural exchange of information.
+If you have something you would like to sell here, please reach out via the contact page.

-• The vision is long term and ever expansive, bridging art across the globe, sharing stories and knowledge and finding love in humanity.
-Bethany Mae has a passion to nurture creative expression through sharing food resources, community events and performances, workshops and classes and eventually she hopes to create a residency program for international artists in the Twin Cities.
+The vision is long term and ever expansive, bridging art across the globe, sharing stories and knowledge and finding love in humanity.
+Bethany Mae has a passion to nurture creative expression through sharing food resources, community events and performances, workshops and classes and eventually she hopes to create a residency program to assist others in connecting with their creative expression.